docker/docs/datacenter/ucp/2.2/guides/admin/install/uninstall.md

 ---
-description: Learn how to uninstall a Docker Universal Control Plane cluster.
-keywords: docker, ucp, uninstall
 title: Uninstall UCP
+description: Learn how to uninstall a Docker Universal Control Plane swarm.
+keywords: UCP, uninstall, install, Docker EE
 ---

 Docker UCP is designed to scale as your applications grow in size and usage.
-You can [add and remove nodes](../configure/scale-your-cluster.md) from the cluster, to make it scale to your needs.
+You can [add and remove nodes](../configure/scale-your-cluster.md) from the cluster to make it scale to your needs.

 You can also uninstall Docker Universal Control Plane from your cluster.
 In this case the UCP services are stopped and removed, but your Docker Engines will